 How to Do a Content Audit

 Whether you’re a new startup with very little content or a legacy brand with thousands of pieces in your archive, don’t worry.
-Here, we’ll walk you through the step-by-step process to get the insights you need—without spending days of your life digging through your archives.
+Here, we’ve broken down the step-by-step process—along with a free downloadable template—to get the insights you need without spending days of your life digging through your archives.

 You can use the same template and steps for your competitor audit as well.
 (BTW, as you work through these templates, you don’t have to write a novel for each answer.
 Keep your answers succinct, simple, and clear.)